ZsyRock/My_ML_Python/README.md

 # ML_Python

-I will update some machine learning projects here, including data mining basics, time series analysis, disease prediction and other models.
+Welcome to my Learning Notes of ML.

 First three models are my review notes and code implementation for data mining and machine learning flowing the [Bilibili site](https://www.bilibili.com/video/BV1JM4y1k7ie/?p=10&spm_id_from=pageDriver&vd_source=f160d57e4bb83c348ab70a6d94d2f079):

 By constantly updating my technical notes, hope I can become a more professional data analyst through this process.

+Starting from the fourth module, I will update some machine learning projects here, including data mining basics, time series analysis, disease prediction and other models.

 As an old Chinese saying goes: